badrap/docs.badrap.io/docs/types/exposed-service.md

 # Exposed Service

-A computer with an Internet-facing IP address at your organization has a database, remote administration or a filesharing service exposed to the Internet.
+A computer with an Internet-facing IP address at your organization has a database, remote administration or a file sharing service exposed to the Internet.
 Attackers may try to abuse these exposed services to steal data or to gain access to the server.
 The exposed service should be verified and isolated, if it does not need to be exposed to the public.

 ## Problem description

-Based on services visible to the Internet, a server, workstation or laptop in your network has a common database, remote administration or file sharing port open to the public.

 Databases, remote administration interfaces or file shares should not be visible directly to the Internet, unless there is a very specific need.
 Databases accidentally left open to the Internet are a common cause for severe data breaches.